 |12 and up||Over 55 inches||Adult size|

-There are instances where you’ll find that the ideal racket for your toddler falls between two sizes.
+There are instances where you’ll find that the ideal racket for your child falls between two sizes.
 In this case, the best thing to do is to go with a smaller size.
 Unless they’re well-experienced or are looking to challenge themselves, you should opt for the smaller racket.

 Besides, tennis rackets are very affordable.
-So even if your child outgrows his/her racket quickly, it won’t cost much to replace it.
+So, even if your child outgrows his/her racket quickly, it won’t cost much to replace it.

-Apart from the racket’s length, it’s also important to consider the weight.
+Apart from the racket’s length, it’s also essential to consider the weight.
 With this aspect, you’ll have to make a tradeoff between weight and power.
 Ideally, the heavier a racket is, the greater the power it offers.